-include suggested registrations and hand division.
+This music is grouped into 5 collections, and the scores include suggested registrations and hand division.
 The stretch for the hands is kept to an octave or less.

-earn their livings to severely curtail activities or close altogether.
-In the new economic environment which has emerged any new scores need to be as cost-effective for organists as possible, and, accordingly, these compositions are being offered
+growth, etc., but the current Covid pandemic has caused many places where musicians meet, work, and earn their livings to drastically curtail activities for extended periods.
+In the new economic environment which has emerged any new scores need to be

 their own work.
-It costs musicians a great deal of time, trouble, and expense to get where they are, and they should be compensated for it.
+It costs musicians a great deal of time, trouble, work, and expense to get where they are, and it's only right that they be compensated for it.

 People may choose to debate the issue but it's nonetheless true that a creative artistic endeavor cannot

-become a lasting work of art if constructed from a place from far outside the box.
-From far outside the box there's no reality there, no rules to bend or break like an artist, no sane and solid battle-tested principles to carry forward, no patterns
+become a beautiful, lasting work of art if constructed from a place from far outside the box.
+Far outside the box there's no reality there, no rules to bend or break like an artist, no sane and solid battle-tested principles to carry forward, no patterns

-our time ... something that's captivating enough to "grow on" people with repeated hearings ... something that can be employed by other musicians as a vehicle to help bring out
+is something cogent, concise, contrapuntally savvy, listener-friendly, and definitely of our time ... something captivating enough to grow on people with repeated hearings ... something that can be employed by other musicians as a vehicle to help bring out

 THIS is what this new music IS...